What Controllers Should Know About ASC 606 Compliance

 “Their counterparts in public companies. . . have spent the last year evaluating customer arrangements to come to a definitive, organization-wide view on how to recognize revenue from different types of contracts with customers and at what points in time to do so,” writes John Poth, Private Company Services, Revenue Recognition Partner Champion, at PWC.
 “It is not a simple task.”

-Here’s what the public-company experience foreshadows for the private companies:
+Here’s what the public-company experience foreshadows for private companies:

 • It likely will take much longer than they think it would – or should